Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 They hugged her tighter, in the full-bodied way Ten’Gewek did when they really cared: arms, tail and legs around as much of their friend as they could manage, heads pressed together, feet and hands tangled tightly.
 It was a profoundly intimate gesture.

 Tilly couldn’t resist them.
-"Oh...okay."
+"Oh... okay."

 Nor did she want to.

 It was early evening anyway, and Singer had to prepare for the evening Song.
-That left Tilly alone in Vemik’s arms...it was different, that time.
+That left Tilly alone in Vemik’s arms... it was different, that time.
 It wasn’t his usual endlessly volcanic passion, where he was as much proving his superhuman strength as he was happily nailing her to the ground through the next afternoon.
 Instead it was…he was...

 Loving.
-Powerful and intense as always, but now...It damn near broke her heart, when she had the presence to form a coherent thought.
+Powerful and intense as always, but now...
+It damn near broke her heart, when she had the presence to form a coherent thought.

 They whiled away the rest of the afternoon tangled together, no words needed for the rhythm between them.
 When evening came, they didn’t so much stop, as agree with a simple nuzzle that it was time to meet the night with the village.
 The Song started as they emerged, and Vemik joined in with Yan and another man to Dance the men’s offering to the gods.